POLICY MANUAL OF THE

-If a Director is unable to attend a Board meeting he or she must submit a “Proxy Form”.
-The “Proxy Form”, available from the Society office, must be filled out by the Chapter President and delivered to the President or Executive Director prior to the beginning of the meeting.
-The Chapter representative must be appointed in accordance to Article 7, Section 9 of the bylaws.
-Representatives attending without a “Proxy Form’ or a professional or professional life member of the society shall not have a vote and shall not be considered present for quorum purposes.
+If a Director is unable to attend a board meeting he or she must submit a proxy form.
+The proxy form, available from the Society office, must be filled out by the chapter president and delivered to the President or Executive Director prior to the beginning of the meeting.
+The chapter representative must be appointed in accordance to Article 7, Section 9 of the By-laws.
+Representatives attending without a proxy form or without a professional or professional life member designation within the Society shall not have a vote and shall not be considered present for quorum purposes.

 In addition and without limitation, each Director is charged with the following:

 - Attend all meetings of the Board of Directors or assure a properly designated chapter representative attends, by proxy form, to represent your chapter.
 In the event a chapter fails to be represented at a Board meeting the Executive Director shall send a letter to all officers of that chapter notifying them that the chapter is placed on probation.
 The probation will end at the next Board meeting, provided the chapter is officially represented.
 When two consecutive Board meetings are unattended the chapter representatives on the Board of Directors will be suspended for a period of one year or until the election of new officers.
 If four consecutive Board meetings are unattended by a chapter, the Executive Committee will hold a meeting to consider recommending to the Board the dissolution of the chapter.

 - Review with chapter members the bylaws of the chapter and change as needed to comply with the current NCSS By-laws.